saseul/.github/profile/README.md

 ### Introduction

-Saseul is high-performance blockchain using a proprietary consensus algorithm.
+If Ethereum is a modem, SASEUL is the most complete blockchain with wide LAN speed.

 ---